How can we reframe to think that grief is a tool of power rather than destruction? This is a task easier said than done for most of us.

 Grief is the cocktail of fear, uncertainty, and loneliness, that is sometimes so overwhelming, our bodies and minds are unable to process, so we repress.
 And when we actually may be able to process, there never really seems to be a good time, so we ignore it.
 The uncertainty part of this cocktail brings questions that feel answerless: Where do I go from here, whether it’s a job that I have been working toward my whole career that is no longer on the table, or mourning the loss of a mother who has just passed; what will my life look like now; how am I going to explain this to my family; who am I, given this new reality that I may or may not have any control over?

 We are all on different timelines when grieving.
 Some may grieve hard for years, and others just days, for similar losses.
 However, at some point, we have a choice to make: Will I take this grief and make it power or let it defeat me?
 I personally have seen the grief that rides shotgun with death as a domino effect.
 When it happens to us, other things start to fall, even things we may not expect; relationships, money, priorities.
 It may feel like the small parts of our lives are crashing down one by one; or maybe everything, like everything, just stops, but the world around us keeps moving.
 Cue the loneliness.

 If we choose to look for help outside of ourselves, maybe with therapy, support groups, or even just starting conversations, we can lower the loneliness when we find community.
-We always have the power to look for the gaps in our life and either fill them ourselves or find others who can help fill them in a healthy and supportive way.
-I saw an opportunity for community when I was living in Baltimore.
-According to the Baltimore City Health Department, in 2017 there were 761 drug and alcohol related deaths, 692 of which were from opioids.
-Baltimore City now has the highest overdose fatality rate of anywhere in the United States.
+We always have the power to look for the gaps in our lives and either fill them ourselves or find others who can help fill them in a healthy and supportive way.
+I saw an opportunity for a community when I was living in Baltimore.
+According to the Baltimore City Health Department, in 2017 there were 761 drug and alcohol-related deaths, 692 of which were from opioids.
+Baltimore City now has the highest overdose fatality rate anywhere in the United States.